Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Applications and examples

 \section{Applications and examples}

-As we have seen Propositions \ref{maxinequality} and \ref{propmaxineproba} give a direct approach to compare the moments of order $p$ of the maximum of the partial sums to the corresponding ones of the partial sum.
+As we have seen, Propositions~\ref{maxinequality} and~\ref{propmaxineproba} give a direct approach to compare the moments of order $p$ of the maximum of the partial sums to the moments of order $p$ of the partial sum.
 We start this section by presenting two additional applications of these propositions to the convergence of maximum of partial sums and to the maximal Bernstein inequality for dependent structures.
-In the last three examples, we apply our results on the Rosenthal type inequalities to different classes of processes.
+In the last three examples, we apply our results on the Rosenthal-type inequalities to different classes of processes.
+In all the examples given in Sections~\ref{sectionarch},~\ref{sectionFLP} and \ref{sectionRMC}, we show that, for real numbers $p$ larger than $2$, the order of magnitude of $\Vert{\max_{1\leq k\leq n}}|S_{k}|\Vert_{p}$ is essentially given by the order of magnitude of $\Vert S_{n}\Vert_{2}$ (or by a bound of it).

-\subsection{Convergence of the maximum of partial sums in ${\mathbf{L}}^{p}$.}
+\subsection{Convergence of the maximum of partial sums in ${\mathbf{L}}^{p}$}

-\begin{corollary} Let $p\geq2$ and let $(X_{i})_{i\in{\mathbf{Z}}}$ be a strictly stationary sequence of centered real-valued random variables in ${\mathbf{L}}^{p}$ adapted to an increasing and stationary filtration $({\mathcal{F}}_{i})_{i\in{\mathbf{Z}}}$.
+\begin{corollary} Let $p>1$, and let $(X_{i})_{i\in{\mathbf{Z}}}$ be a strictly stationary sequence of centered real-valued random variables in ${\mathbf{L}}^{p}$ adapted to an increasing and stationary filtration $({\mathcal{F}}_{i})_{i\in{\mathbf{Z}}}$.
 Assume that

-Assume in addition that
+Assume, in addition, that

 Then